jross765/JGnuCashLibNTools/doc/user/select-securities.md

   info (ID, X-Code), you can use one of the other methods above to get the security's full information.

-[^1]: This is how thes current maintainer does it in his own portfolio, and it's been working well
-      for decades now.

 [^2]: The test data files of the other modules will almost certainly work as well -- they all are very similar.